Accounting

 4 Management Accounting BUS147(Prereq Required)

-3 QuickBooks Microcomputer Applications BUS156 (Spring Only - Prereq Required)
+3 QuickBooks Microcomputer Applications BUS156 (Spring only-Prereq Required)

 3 Business Law I

-BUS201 (Prereq Required)
+BUS201

 3 Business Law II

-BUS202 (Prereq Required)
+BUS202

-3 Fundamentals of Intermediate Accounting BUS246 (Spring only - Prereq Required)
+3 Fundamentals of Intermediate Accounting BUS246 (Spring only-Prereq Required)

-BUS102 Principles of Management, BUS103 Principles of Marketing or PSY101 General Psychology recommended
+Any AGR, BUS, ECO or HOS; BUS102 Principles of Management or BUS103 Principles of Marketing recommended

-64 minimum credits required for graduation
+61 Minimum credits required for graduation

 Recommended First Year